Reading Interventionist Certificate

 - How much does the program cost?

 Graduate certificates are offered at the same cost per credit as the Master of Arts in Teaching (MAT) program.
-Current tuition and fees are listed here.
+Current tuition and fees are listed on the TSPC website.
 Certificates range from 8-18 credits, depending on the chosen endorsement area.
-When making plans, prospective students should also consider expenses such as textbooks and a parking pass.
+Prospective students should also consider expenses such as textbooks and a parking pass when making plans.